Pum2A/Pum2A/README.md

 ### Hey there!
 I'm Dominik!

 # 💫 About Me:
-🔭 My name is Dominik, I'm 19 years old and I'm passionate about becoming a Web Developer.
-For the past few months, I have been intensively developing my skills in React, after previous experience with Angular.
-As part of my learning, I have already created one larger cryptocurrency project, which has given me a solid foundation in the practical application of this technology.
-I have been interested in technology since childhood.
-At first I explored hardware, but over time I discovered that it is software development that gives me the most satisfaction.
-I want to create things that I can be proud of, so I decided to develop my skills in this area.
+🔭 My name is Dominik, I'm 20 years old and  I am a second semester student of Applied Informatics at WSEI in Cracow, Poland.
+My passion has always been technology and creating my own projects.
+Currently, I am focusing on developing skills in Next.js and React, while also doing C# language projects as part of my studies.
+In the past, I have gained experience with Angular.
+I value continuous development and strive to create innovative solutions

 ## 🌐 Socials: